-Tallinn University invites applications for the position of Professor of Cultural Data Analytics to commence on Summer 2019 (the expected start date is negotiable and the duration of the contract can be up to 60 months).
+Tallinn University invites applications for the position of Research Professor of Cultural Data Analytics to commence on Autumn 2019 (the expected start date is negotiable).

-The Professor Cultural Data Analytics works at Tallinn University and leads the newly established ERA Chair in Digital Culture Studies and Analytics under the School of Baltic Film, Media, Arts and Communication (BFM) of Tallinn University (TU).
+The Research Professor of Cultural Data Analytics works at Tallinn University and leads the newly established ERA Chair* in Digital Cultural Studies and Analytics under the School of Baltic Film, Media, Arts and Communication (BFM) of Tallinn University (TU).

-Starting in the position: summer 2019 (the expected start date is negotiable).
+Starting in the position: Autumn, early Winter 2019 (the expected start date is negotiable).

 Requirements for the candidate

-The candidate must fulfill the general requirements of the position of a professor as stipulated in the Employment Relations Rules of Tallinn University, Annexes 1 and 2 and in particular, the applicant has to have a PhD degree in digital humanities, digital culture studies or in digital data analytics as well as considerable experience in managing scientific teams and planning research and innovation projects.
+The candidate must fulfill the general requirements of the position of a professor as stipulated in the Employment Relations Rules of Tallinn University and in particular, the applicant has to have a PhD degree in digital humanities, digital culture studies or in digital data analytics as well as considerable experience in managing scientific teams and planning research and innovation projects.

 More specifically, the following experience is required for the ERA Chair holder: